tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 - If the value is "esni_retry_request", the client proceeds with the handshake, verifying the certificate against ESNIKeys.public_name as described in
   {{verify-public-name}}.
-If verification or the handshake fails, the client MUST return a failure to calling application.
-It MUST NOT use the retry keys as described below.
+If verification or the handshake fails, the client MUST return a failure to the calling application.
+It MUST NOT use the retry keys.

   Otherwise, when the handshake completes successfully with the public name verified, the client MUST abort the connection with an "esni_required" alert.